Nykaa: Beauty-ful E-commerce play

 3. What is my view on company valuation?

-Company trades at a Price to Revenue (annualized Q1FY23) ratio of 15x in comparison to:
+Company trades at Price to Revenue (FY23) ratio of 8x in comparison to:

-International peers like Ulta trade at a multiple of Price to Revenue ratio of 2.5x
+• International peers like Ulta trade at a multiple of Price Revenue ratio of ~2x

-VCs have invested in the Company’s competitors like Purplle and Good Glamm Group at an equity valuation of around 8x revenue (expect this to fall in the next few months!!).
-We should keep in mind that VCs invest in a company with a lot of downside protection – with clauses like liquidation preference (if the company is sold then the money is distributed based on waterfall where the last investor gets 1-2x of the investment first before any previous investor receives any money).
+• VCs have invested in the Company’s competitors like Purplle and Good Glamm Group at an equity valuation of around 8x revenue.
+We should keep in mind that VCs invest in a company with a lot of downside protection – with clauses like liquidation preference (if the company is sold then the money is distributed based on waterfall where the last investor get 1-2x of the investment first before any previous investor receives any money) and valuation reset in a down-round (if the company value reduces, the investor in last round get its valuation reset to the new lower number).
 So, we should apply a discount to any VC investment valuation as the public investor does not get the same downside protection

 4. What are the risks to the investment analysis?